-Pakistan moved closer to offloading its majority stake in Pakistan International Airlines as the government confirmed that four parties have qualified for the upcoming bidding round and that the transaction is still targeted for completion within this year.
+The government moved closer to offloading its majority stake in Pakistan International Airlines (PIA) as four parties have qualified for the upcoming bidding round, and the transaction is targeted for completion within this year.

-At a separate high-level review on Thursday, Prime Minister Shehbaz Sharif directed officials to fast-track the restructuring and sell-off process.
-According to the Prime Minister’s Office, he instructed that all stages be completed with “speed and full transparency.”
+At a high-level review meeting on Thursday, Prime Minister Shehbaz Sharif directed officials to fast-track the restructuring and sell-off process.
+According to the Prime Minister’s Office, he instructed that all stages be completed with speed and full transparency.

 Officials told the meeting that 75 percent of PIA’s shares are slated for privatisation and that the eventual buyer will be required to keep the airline’s name, branding and theme unchanged after the sale.